youshuo2008/analyze-AB-test-results/README.md

 Analyzing A/B test results

 ### Project Description
 This project is part of my Udacity's Data Analyst Nanodegree.
-Analysis of A/B test results was conducted to see whether a new page layout would increase the conversion rate.
+An e-Commerce company developed a new web page to increase the number of users who pays for the company's product.
+The goal of this project is to perform A/B testing and help the company understand whether they should implement the new web page or keep the old page.

 ### Files used
 The two csv files were provided by Udacity.